atifshahcs/tinycrack/readme.md

-## 📦 Dataset
+## Dataset

 Uses a subset of **SDNET2018** datasets, which contain:
 - Concrete surfaces from **bridge decks**, **pavements**, and **walls**.
 - Labeled as *cracked* or *non-cracked*.
-- We utalized that dataset for Crack segmentation
+- We utilized that dataset for Crack segmentation

-Only a 3000 images are used, 2400 for training, 480 for validation and 600 for testing.
-Image size of 256×256 crops are needed for training and demonstration.
+Only 3000 images are used, 2400 for training, 480 for validation and 600 for testing.
+An image size of 256×256 crops is needed for training and demonstration.

 **Folder structure after preprocessing:**
 ````